evokes a sense of Nationalism, Peace, and Simplicity among Indians as

 The production of Khadi fabric is a labour intensive process as all

 the processes are done manually.
 The yarn is produced from the natural

 cotton by conventional methods using charka.

 into rolls of bales of 160-175 kgs.
 These bales are then converted into

 rowing.
 The Rowing thus obtained are distributed to different spinning

 units.
 In the spinning units, the cotton fibre is converted into yarns

 manually by using charkas.
-The yarns are then woven
+The yarns are then woven into fabrics using

 The dedicated effort of many rural men and women goes in the making